theferrit32/jupyter-deployment/README.md

 # jupyter-deployment

 To rebuild the instance image, re-run the ansible playbook against a fresh instance (tested with Ubuntu 18.04 LTS (gcp: `ubuntu-1804-lts`)).
-Recommended resources: >= 1 vcpu, >= 4GB mem, >= 20GB disk.

 First place the IP address of the instance into `inventory.ini`, and set the user of the ssh key used to authenticate to the instance.